platformsh/platformsh-docs/docs/src/increase-observability/metrics.md

 ##### MySQL

-The MySQL service container has been granted 3.00 CPU.
+Metrics graphs for the MySQL service container show CPU and disk allocation and usage.
 The persistent disk has been configured in the [services configuration](../configuration/services/_index.md) as 4.74&nbsp;GB (5000MB), while the temporary disk is 3.99&nbsp;GB by default.